Isha1249/user-registration-task/README.md

   "result": { ... }
 }
 On Validation Error:
   Status: 400 Bad Request
 Response Body:
-Copy code
 {
   "message": "Validation error message here"
 }
-## Validation Rules
+Validation Rules
   Name: Must be between 3 and 30 characters and contain only alphabets.
   Email: Must be a valid email address.
   Phone: Must be a 10-digit number (only numerical).
   Terms and Conditions: Must be accepted (checked).

 Technologies Used
 Node.js